Major U.S. states for cotton production 2022

 In terms of cotton production by state, U.S. cotton is mostly grown and harvested in the Southern states, also known as the “Cotton Belt” where cotton plantations were established in the 1800s.
 According to 2014 estimates, the federal state of Texas, the nation’s top cotton producing state, accounted for more than 42 percent of the country’s total cotton production, followed by Georgia with roughly 18 percent.
-Almost 1.5 billion U.S. dollars’ worth of cotton was produced in Texas in 2013.
-Moreover, cotton farming revenues had constantly been growing over the last five years, reaching seven billion U.S. dollars that year.
+More than 3.2 billion U.S. dollars’ worth of cotton was produced in Texas in 2021.

 Upland cotton is the nation’s most commonly cultivated variety of cotton.
 American Pima, a finer and more expensive cotton fiber, is mainly cultivated in Arizona and California.
-In 2014, the United States allocated some 11 million acres of land for planting cotton, but only 9.7 million acres of cotton were harvested.
-Approximately 16 million bales of cotton were produced that year.
+In 2021, the United States allocated some 11.22 million acres of land for planting cotton.
+Approximately 14.7 million bales of cotton were produced that year.

 Cotton is typically used in the production of textiles.
-Hence China, a leader in textile manufacturing, was also the largest cotton importer in 2013.
+Hence Bangladesh, a leader in textile manufacturing, was the second largest cotton importer in 2021/2022.